 WDFW clarified their support for a project of this type to contribute to NEB, as opposed to using a project like this towards the water offset goals.

-The committee agreed to give direction to the technical consultants to not the water offset potential of habitat projects for the time being, and may revisit this conversation at a later date for specific projects.
+The committee agreed to give direction to the technical consultants to not analyze the water offset potential of habitat projects for the time being, and may revisit this conversation at a later date for specific projects.

 PGG provided updates to the committee regarding the water rights and MAR analyses.
 Angela has distributed updated water right evaluation data from PGG and has requested feedback from Committee members.
 The group will discuss this further at the next project subgroup meeting to identify project opportunities from this information.